 Graduates in this fast-growing field work in public accounting, corporate accounting, government agencies, and private business enterprises.

-WSU’s College of Business is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB), the premier accrediting agency for degree programs in business administration and accounting.
+WSU’s Carson College of Business is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB), the premier accrediting agency for degree programs in business administration and accounting.
 The WSU accounting program is one of only 165 programs worldwide with separate AACSB accounting accreditation.

 All courses are available online

-All undergraduates must complete the WSU General Education Requirements (GER), or the University Common Requirements (UCORE), depending on their status.
-(These can generally be satisfied with a direct transfer degree.
-For a list of direct-transfer agreements, visit WSU's Transfer Information Web page.)
+All WSU undergraduates must complete the University Common Requirements (UCORE).
+These can generally be satisfied with a direct transfer degree.
+For a list of direct-transfer agreements, visit WSU's Transferring an Associate Degree web page.

 - Complete the following certification courses with a grade point average (GPA) of 2.5 or higher:

-- EconS 101 and 102 (prerequisite Math 099 or 101 with a grade of C or better)
+- ECONS 101, 102 - Micro and Macro (prerequisite Math 099 or 101 with a grade of C or better)

-- MIS 250
+- MIS 250 - Managing Information Technology

 - Have a cumulative GPA of at least 2.5